nandac/letterloom/docs/manual.typ

                Bristol BS16 1GU]
 ```

-*Note:* By default, the sender's name and sender's address is right-aligned.
-You can change this using the `from-alignment` parameter, which will also align the `date` field to match the selected alignment.
+*Note:* By default, the sender's name and address are right-aligned.
+You may change this using the `from-alignment` parameter, which will also align the `date` field to match the desired alignment.

 #v(5pt)